 Adolescent Psychology is a practical class for future youth workers, school counselors, lay counselors, professional counselors, social workers, teachers, and anyone who will be in regular contact with adolescents.
 Building on the foundation obtained through a fundamental study of classical developmental theory and developmental psychology, this course will further enhance the student's understanding of the role and function of psychology as it relates to adolescents.
 The course is designed to introduce and familiarize students with the physical, psychological, social, cognitive, spiritual and emotional issues that accompany the transition from childhood to adulthood.
 The primary focus of this course is on normal adolescence but some contemporary issues associated with problems of adolescents will also be addressed (e.g. substance abuse, delinquency, etc.).
-(Offered on ground) (Offered alternate years)
+(Offered on ground) (Offered alternate hypotheses development, evaluating ethical issues, collecting and analyzing data, and reporting research results.
+Statistical topics will include a hands-on approach to correlations, ANOVA, t-tests, regression, probability, standard deviation, central tendency, evaluation of curves, as well as other topics.
+Use of EXCEL and SPSS is required.
+Prerequisite: NS-MA 209 or SS-PY 210.
+(Offered online and on ground) (Offered alternate years)